CalWORKs Employment Services (CWES)

 - Work or Training Related Expenses – Payments for books, tools and special clothing can also be made if it is necessary for a client to participate in assigned activities.

 - Ancillary Services – Counseling and treatment services are available to clients in the areas of domestic violence, substance abuse, and mental health.
-Also included are vehicle repairs and conviction record expunge.
+Also included are vehicle repairs, conviction record expungement, and family stabilization services.

 Participation in the CalWORKs program is mandatory unless a client is exempt.
-Clients in one-parent households are required to participate 32 hours per week.
+Clients in one-parent households are required to participate 30 hours per week with no child less than six years of age or 20 hours per week with a child less than six years old.
 Clients in two-parent households must participate 35 hours per week.
 A client’s cash grant will be lowered if he or she refuses or fails to meet program requirements without a good reason.
 If a client is sanctioned, the participant will need to meet program requirements prior to having their sanction removed.

 Clients may be eligible for an exemption if they: